 #2 Our packaging is made of biodegradable material

-Although technically all materials break down, many petroleum-based plastics take thousands of years to decompose and release toxins into the soil.
+While technically all materials break down, many petroleum-based plastics take thousands of years to decompose and release toxins into the soil.

 Products made of "biodegradable" materials should biodegrade within a single generation, leaving behind only water, carbon dioxide, naturally occurring minerals and biomass.